biancashiromoto/jest-unit-tests/README.md

       <li>The <code>average</code> function accepts an array of variable length and returns the average of the recieved values. </li>
       <li>In case it recieves a non numerical value or an empty array, the value <code>undefined</code> must be returned.</li>
       <li>All the results must be round to integer values.</li>
-       ❌ This function still does not have tests implemented
   </details>
   <br>
   <details>